We spent a lot of time talking about anaemia.

 see normal constituents of blood and red is

-the red cell mass and in green is the plasma
+the red cell mass and in blue is the plasma

 volume and of course we are looking at the